CRNA School Requirements: How to Get Into CRNA School

 2. Active Registered Nurse (RN) License

 The next requirement is a current and unencumbered RN license.
 This means that the license is active and has not expired.
-To keep it active you need to renew your license periodically, typically every one to three years, depending on state regulations.
+To keep it active, you need to renew your license periodically, typically every one to three years, depending on state regulations.
 Unencumbered means that the license is clear of any restrictions or disciplinary actions imposed by the state board of nursing.

 3. Relevant Work Experience

-Many programs require applicants to gain at least one year of hands-on experience in critical care.
-However, experience in other acute care settings may also be acceptable, including:
+Many programs require applicants to gain one or two years of hands-on experience in critical care settings, such as the following:

-- Surgical units
+- Surgical intensive care

-- Trauma centers
+- Trauma intensive care

 Before applying, double-check the types of work experience accepted by your chosen program.
 Many CRNA programs require it to fall into the critical care category, which is often defined as providing high-acuity nursing care to patients with complex conditions.
 This includes patients who may need mechanical ventilation, vasoactive infusions, life-sustaining technology, and advanced monitoring.